duality-labs/hapi-indexer/README.md

   and restart the indexer on any detected changes to the JavaScript bundle, additionally the dev server will delete the DB file before each restart so that it can start with a clean state

+## Running in production / CI

+### In Docker

+If using Docker images in production or CI, the [included Dockerfile](https://github.com/duality-labs/hapi-indexer/blob/main/Dockerfile) already provides steps to build an image with minimal dependencies

+- `docker build -t hapi-indexer .`
+- `docker run hapi-indexer`
+  - don't forget to pass ENV vars to the container (through `--env` or otherwise)
+  - if passing ENV vars through an .env file you can use:
+    `docker run --env-file .env`

+### Without Docker

+To build the indexer for production the following steps may help:

+1. Ensure requirements are met:
+   - Node.js v18+ is required (check package.json for exact version)
+   - git should not be required
+2. Install dependencies with:
+   - `npm run ci`
+3. Build the distribution files with:
+   - `npm run build`
+4. Start the server with:
+   - `npm start` (or `node dist/server.js`)

+#### Slimmer production build

+Optionally for a slimmer production image most of the dependencies can be removed.
+In the example Dockerfile in https://github.com/duality-labs/hapi-indexer/blob/api-v2.0.0/Dockerfile:

+- copy the built distribution files in the distribution directory (./dist/)
+- copy any relevant SSL .pem files to serve HTTPS responses
+- install the only required dependency sqlite3 (its a bit complicated to bundle)
+  - `npm i --no-save sqlite3`
+- run server with:
+  - `node dist/server.js`
+  - remember to have any ENV vars already available in the execution environment, `dist/server.js` won't read and parse `.env` or `.env.local` into ENV vars in this step.